Barbara Hannigan / Tonhalle Orchestra Zurich

 The Symphonic Pieces

 In the introduction, Barbara Hannigan called the five Symphonic Pieces from “Lulu” an “extended trailer” for the opera.
 Of course, that’s a totally anachronistic term for music that was composed prior to WWII.
-Nevertheless, the suite (instrumented and completed 1934/1935) incorporates the gist of the opera, i.e., the very central piece, “Lulu’s Song” from the opera, and as last movement the concluding verses by Countess Geschwitz at the end of the opera.
+Nevertheless, the suite (instrumented and completed 1934/1935) incorporates the gist of the opera.
+In other words: the very central piece, “Lulu’s Song” from the opera.
+The last movement consists of the concluding verses by Countess Geschwitz at the end of the opera.

 The five movements of the suite-symphony are as follows: